CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 The help ticket button is a button that will be located at the bottom left of the screen in the scheduler.
 This button will send them to a google form once it is selected.
 This google form will allow them to input their problem into a textbox.
 This can be submitted which will send out the inquiry within the textbox to a proper email.

 ## Design
+Depending on what we use to create the front end, we will use the appropiate language and create a button that holds the link to the help ticket google form.
+The button will be placed at the end of the navbar to be easily accesible.
+It will be labeled "NEED HELP?".

 ## QA